Burnham-on-Sea: History

 It is likely that at the time of the Norman Domesday book, settlements existed at Burnham and Huntspill, their common boundary running along what is now the Westhill Rhyne.
 The church at Burnham and its lands were given to Gloucester Abbey in the 12th century, later transferred to Wells Cathedral along with up to 50 houses surrounding the church.
-Burnham was part of the hundred of Bempstone.

 One of the earliest recorded incidents to affect the town was the Bristol Channel floods of 1607, since when various flood defences have been installed.
 In 1911 a concrete wall was built.
 After the Second World War, further additions to the defences against the sea were added by bringing part of the remains of a Mulberry harbour used for the Normandy Landings, and burying them in the sand.
 Today the town is defended from flooding by a large curved concrete wall, completed in 1988 following serious flooding in 1981.
 The wall runs along the Esplanade, and serves as the canvas for a wide variety of graffiti and street art.

 was a in the United States Navy built in 1918 to 1919.
 In 1940 she was transferred to the British under the agreement with the United Kingdom exchanging American destroyers for bases in the Atlantic.
 She transferred to the Royal Navy where she served as HMS Burnham (H82) during the Second World War.
 In 1942, Burnham was formally adopted by Burnham-on-Sea.
 In 1944, she was used on aircraft training duties in the Western Approaches Command, which allowed a contingent from the ship to visit the town and march through its streets.
 Burnham was reduced to reserve at Milford Haven, Wales, in November 1944.
-She was ultimately scrapped at Pembroke, in December 1948.
+She was ultimately scrapped at Pembroke Dock, in December 1948.